DiamondFire11/Tartarus-Joystick-Mod/README.md

 # Introducing the Tartarus Joystick Mod!

 Looking to enhance your control and precision on Razer Tartarus V2/Pro left-handed keyboards?
-This DIY project offers a custom PCB that replaces the D-pad with a responsive joystick, built around the powerful ARM Cortex-M0 (Atmel SAMD) microcontroller.
+This DIY project offers a custom printed circuit board (PCB) that replaces the D-pad with a responsive joystick, built around the powerful ARM Cortex-M0 (Atmel SAMD) microcontroller.

 ## Features